Welcome

 I am a Fellow of the Higher Education Academy (HEA).

-I have reviewed articles for IEEE Transactions on Signal Processing, IEEE Transactions on Aerospace and Electronic Systems, The Journal of Instrumentation (JINST), and Biometrical Journal.
+I have reviewed articles for IEEE Transactions on Signal Processing, IEEE Transactions on Aerospace and Electronic Systems, IEEE Signal Processing Letters, The Journal of Instrumentation (IOP), Journal of Computational Science (Elsevier), Machine Learning: Science and Technology (IOP), Digital Signal Processing (Elsevier), and Biometrical Journal.